Other Schizophrenia Spectrum and Psychotic Disorders

 These categories refer to symptoms that are typical of a schizophrenia spectrum or other psychotic disorder (eg, delusions, hallucinations, disorganized thinking and speech, catatonic behavior), that cause substantial social and occupational distress and impairment, but that do not meet the full criteria for any specific disorder.
 These categories sometimes apply early in a schizophrenia spectrum disorder before it has fully manifested.

-The category psychotic disorder not otherwise spectrum is no longer used.
+The category psychotic disorder not otherwise specified is no longer used.

 A disorder is classified as specified if the clinician chooses to specify how the characteristics of the symptoms do not meet the criteria for a specific disorder.
 For example, a patient may have persistent auditory hallucinations with no other symptoms, thus not meeting criteria for schizophrenia, which requires 2 psychotic manifestations.